 Information

-Michel and his clarinet invite the children to a journey into the pre-war Yiddish world where music set the tone of everyday life.
-Through the story of Michel’s grandfather, students discover how musicians tried to resist Nazism during World War II in order to raise awareness and keep alive an ancestral Yiddish culture.
+Michel and his clarinet invite the children on a journey into the Yiddish world of the pre-war period where music punctuated daily life.
+Through the story of Michel’s grandfather, students discover how musicians tried to resist Nazism during the Second World War to raise awareness and keep alive an ancestral Yiddish culture.

 Dates to choose from: